-Join Bill Weinman for an in-depth discussion in this video Starting the project in Xcode, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Starting the project in Xcode, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - Now that we have a set of working database classes,…it's time to create the project for the applications.…So I'm gonna come down here and start Xcode,…and I will create a new project…under File, New, and Project, or Shift Command.…The project is an iOS application,…and it's a Master Detail Application.…And that'll use a template for that application,…the master detail template.…I'm gonna come over here and name it BWRSS, like that,…and it's in the Swift language,…and under Devices, you wanna choose Universal here.…